timmfin/webpack-cache-issues/README.md

-# webpack ES6 demo
+# webpack caching issues demo

-A small demo project that shows how to use webpack for client-side development in ECMAScript 6.
+A small demo project to illustrate some webpack caching problems (related to and beyond https://github.com/webpack/webpack/issues/2003).
+Some actual webpack test case for these issues are in progress at https://github.com/timmfin/webpack/blob/mtime-for-caching/test/Compiler-caching.test.js.

 ## Installation